Fez (hat): History

 Initially, the fez was a brimless red, white, or black bonnet over which a turban was wrapped (similar to a wrapped keffiyeh).
-Later the turban was eliminated, the bonnet shortened, and the color fixed to red.
-Praying while wearing a fez—instead of a headdress with brim—was easier because Muslims put their heads to the ground during Salah (daily prayers).
+Later, the turban was eliminated, the bonnet shortened, and the color fixed to red.
+Praying while wearing a fez—instead of a headdress with a brim—was easier because Muslims put their heads to the ground during Salah (daily prayers).

 The tarboosh was depicted as an element of Turkish clothing as early as around 1460.
 Mehmed the Conqueror wore a jeweled tarboosh wrapped in a white sarık to signify his right of the conquest of Constantinople.
 In 1826, Sultan Mahmud II of the Ottoman Empire suppressed the Janissaries and began sweeping reforms of the military.
-The modernised military adopted Western style uniforms and, as headdresses, the fez with a cloth wrapped around it.
+The modernised military adopted Western-style uniforms and, as headdresses, the fez with a cloth wrapped around it.
 In 1827, 50,000 fezzes were ordered from Tunis for the sultan's troops.
-In 1829 the Sultan ordered his civil officials to wear the plain fez, and banned the wearing of turbans.
+In 1829, the Sultan ordered his civil officials to wear the plain fez and banned the wearing of turbans.
 The intention was to coerce the populace at large to update to the fez, and the plan was successful.
 This was a radically egalitarian measure, which replaced the elaborate sumptuary laws that signaled rank, religion, and occupation, foreshadowing the Tanzimat reforms.
 Although tradesmen and artisans generally rejected the fez, it became a symbol of modernity throughout the Near East, inspiring similar decrees in other nations (such as Iran in 1873).

 The original centre of production appears to have been in Tunis.
 To meet escalating demand, skilled fez makers were induced to immigrate from Tunisia to Istanbul, where factories were established in the neighborhood of Eyüp.
 Styles soon multiplied, with nuances of shape, height, material, and hue competing in the market.
 The striking scarlet and merlot colors of the fez were initially achieved through an extract of cornel.
 However, the invention of low-cost synthetic dyes soon shifted production of the hat to the factories of Strakonice, Czech Republic (then in the Austrian Empire).

 The 1908 Austro-Hungarian annexation of Bosnia-Herzegovina resulted in a boycott of Austrian goods, which became known as the "Fez Boycott" due to the near-monopoly the Austrians then held on the production of the hat.
 Although the headdress survived, the year-long boycott brought the end of its universality in the Ottoman Empire as other styles became socially acceptable.

 The societal position of the fez as a symbol of tradition led to its ban in Turkey in 1925 by Mustafa Kemal Atatürk in the Hat Revolution, part of his modernizing reforms.
 It was banned for similar reasons in 1958 in Egypt by Gamal Abdel Nasser government, with Cairo having been one of the most important centers of production of the fez up until then.
 Fez production has subsequently resumed in Egypt, but its sale is largely aimed at tourists.